svolain/PinNote-App/README.md

 ### Backend

 The backend is built with Node.js and Express.js, providing a scalable environment for handling HTTP requests and managing user authentication.
-The authentication system uses JWT (JSON Web Tokens) to secure user sessions, and bcrypt is employed for securely hashing passwords before storing them in the database.
+The authentication system uses JWT to secure user sessions, and bcrypt is employed for securely hashing passwords before storing them in the database.

 #### API Endpoints

 The backend exposes several routes for interacting with the user and notes data.

-User Routes (userRoutes.js)
+##### userRoutes.js

 POST /api/users/register: Registers a new user.
 Hashes the user's password and stores it in the database.

 POST /api/users/login: Logs a user in by verifying their credentials and issuing a JWT token.

-Note Routes (noteRoutes.js)
+##### noteRoutes.js

 GET /api/notes: Fetches all notes for the authenticated user.

 POST /api/notes: Creates a new note for the authenticated user.

 DELETE /api/notes/:id: Deletes a note for the authenticated user.

 #### How It Works Together

-User Registration: A new user submits a registration request, their password is hashed using bcrypt, and the user is stored in the PostgreSQL database.
+**User Registration**: A new user submits a registration request, their password is hashed using bcrypt, and the user is stored in the PostgreSQL database.

-User Login: The user logs in, their credentials are verified, and if valid, a JWT token is generated.
+**User Login**: The user logs in, their credentials are verified, and if valid, a JWT token is generated.

-Note Management: The user can create, view, and delete notes.
+**Note Management**: The user can create, view, and delete notes.
 Each note is associated with the user's userId in the database.

 ### Database

-All user data (username, password) and notes (title, content) are stored in a PostgreSQL database, providing secure and persistent storage across sessions.
+All user data and notes are stored in a PostgreSQL database, providing secure and persistent storage across sessions.

 Passwords are hashed and salted using the bcrypt library before being stored in the PostgreSQL database, ensuring secure password storage.
 The bcrypt.hash() function is used to generate a hashed password with a salt factor of 10.